Diego-Mancino/Cybersecurity-Writeups/TryHackMe/LazyAdmin/README.md

 ## Impact

-The vulnerabilities identified in this machine could allow an attacker to fully compromise the target system through a combination of information disclosure, authenticated remote code execution, and privilege escalation.
+The vulnerabilities identified in this machine could allow an attacker to fully compromise the target system through a combination of information disclosure, remote code execution through arbitrary file upload, and privilege escalation.

 Successful exploitation could result in: